 A complete blood count and differential should be performed on the newborn as a baseline evaluation before administration of ZDV.
-Anemia has been the primary complication of the six-week ZDV regimen in the neonate; thus, repeat measurement of hemoglobin is required at a minimum after the completion of the six-week ZDV regimen.
+Anemia has been the primary complication of the sixweek ZDV regimen in the neonate; thus, repeat measurement of hemoglobin is required at a minimum after the completion of the six-week ZDV regimen.
 Repeat measurement should be performed at 12 weeks of age, by which time any ZDV-related hematologic toxicity should be resolved.
 Infants who have anemia at birth or who are born prematurely warrant more intensive monitoring.

 Data are limited concerning potential toxicities in infants whose mothers have received combination antiretroviral therapy.
 More intensive monitoring of hematologic and serum chemistry measurements during the first few weeks of life is advised in these infants.
+However, it should be noted that the clinical relevance of lactate levels in the neonatal period to assess potential for mitochondrial toxicity has not been adequately evaluated.

-To prevent P. carinii pneumonia, all infants born to HIV-1 infected women should begin prophylaxis at six weeks of age, following completion of the ZDV prophylaxis regimen (164).
-Monitoring and diagnostic evaluation of HIV-1 exposed infants should follow current standards of care (165).
-Data do not indicate any delay in HIV-1 diagnosis in infants who have received the ZDV regimen (1, 166).
+To prevent P. carinii pneumonia, all infants born to women with HIV infection should begin prophylaxis at six weeks of age, following completion of the ZDV prophylaxis regimen (160).
+Monitoring and diagnostic evaluation of HIV-1 exposed infants should follow current standards of care (161).
+Data do not indicate any delay in HIV-1 diagnosis in infants who have received the

+ZDV regimen (1, 162).
 However, the effect of combination antiretroviral therapy in the mother and/or newborn on the sensitivity of infant virologic diagnostic testing is unknown.
 Infants with negative virologic tests during the first six weeks of life should have diagnostic evaluation repeated after completion of the neonatal antiretroviral prophylaxis regimen.